 Where are you feeling like you just aren’t enough?
 Are you feeling beaten down by the burdens of life?
 Some days it can be hard to get up and keep going, but we must remind ourselves that we don’t need to be enough for everyone and everything.
 Jesus Christ is enough to provide for every need, burden, fear, and “to do” list that we may have.

-Let’s ask for Christ’s help today to give everything that is weighing us down to him, finding rest for our weary souls.
+Friends, let’s ask for Christ’s help today to lay before him everything that is weighing us down and receive his strength, wisdom, and joy.
+As we do, we will find rest for our weary souls.

 In Christ, Sarah Walton